eminorhan/hvm-1/README.md

 These models were pretrained with the spatiotemporal MAE algorithm on ~5k hours of curated human-like video data (mostly egocentric, temporally extended, continuous video recordings) and then, optionally, finetuned on various downstream tasks with few-shot supervised training.

+## What you need
+Please see the automatically generated [`requirements.txt`](https://github.com/eminorhan/hvm-1/blob/master/requirements.txt) file specifying the environment under which the code was tested.
+A few notes:
+* The model implementatations use FlashAttention-2, so you will need `pytorch>=2.2`.
+* You will need the `av` library only for visualizing the model completions (as described below).

 ## Loading the models
 Model names are specified in the format `x_y_z`, where `x` is the model type, `y` is the pretraining data the model is trained with, and `z` is the finetuning data the model is finetuned with (if any).
 All models have a ViT-H/14 backbone.